junit-team/junit5-samples/junit5-gradle-consumer/README.md

 [         2 tests successful]
 [         1 tests failed    ]

-:test FAILED
+:junit5Test FAILED

 FAILURE: Build failed with an exception.

 * What went wrong:
-Execution failed for task ':test'.
+Execution failed for task ':junit5Test'.
-> Process 'command '/Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home/bin/java'' finished with non-zero exit value 1
+> Process 'command '/Library/Java/JavaVirtualMachines/jdk1.8.0_66.jdk/Contents/Home/bin/java'' finished with non-zero exit value 1
 ```

 **Note**: the _exit value_ corresponds to the number of _tests failed_.

 ### Current Limitations

-- The `JUnit5Plugin` task currently only executes tests in the `com.example.project` package and its subpackages.
-- Even though the build will fail if a test fails, the results will not be included in the test report generated by Gradle.
+- Even though the build will fail if a test fails, the results will not
+  be included in the test report generated by Gradle.
+- With `runJunit4` set to `true`, the `JUnit5Plugin` takes over the
+  responsibility of running JUnit 4 tests, and the `check` Gradle task
+  will no longer depend on the Gradle `test` task.
+Consequently, the
+  results for JUnit 4 tests will not be included in the test report
+  generated by Gradle.